carpentries-incubator/workflows-nextflow/_episodes/04-operators.md

  * Maths operators
  * Other

-In this episode you will see example, and get to use different types of operators.
+In this episode you will see examples, and get to use different types of operators.

 # Using Operators